zsparal/api-documentation/source/payments/build-your-own-checkout.rst

        #.
 Customer gets redirected to Mollie, where the bank transfer details are shown.
        #.
 Customer returns to the webshop.
        #.
 Customer completes the payment manually via their bank.
-     - The bank transfer details (step 2) can be retrieved via the Payments API.
+     - The bank transfer details (step 2) are returned by the :doc:`Payments API </reference/v2/payments-api/get-payment>` when setting up the payment.
+They can be integrated directly, skipping the need for a redirect.

    * - **Credit card**
      - #.
 Customer selects credit card at checkout.
        #.
 Customer enters their credit card details.
        #.
 Customer may get redirected to their card issuer to verify their payment with 3-D Secure.
        #.
 Customer returns to the webshop.
      - The credit card detail screen (step 2) can be integrated using Mollie Components.
+See :ref:`embedding-credit-card-fields` below.

    * - **EPS**
      - #.
 Customer selects EPS at checkout.